 Think you’re having medication failure?

-If you believe your medication isn’t working, it’s useful to provide your doctor with a detailed diary of when you’ve taken drugs and experienced seizures – recording that information in Epsy will help your treatment team understand what’s going on.
+If you believe your medication isn’t working, it’s useful to provide your doctor with a detailed diary of when you’ve taken drugs and experienced seizures – recording that information in the Epsy App will help your treatment team understand what’s going on.

 Reduce your chances of medication failure